The 2.89% Mortgage Rate Is Hiding an 11% One

 Connection to the ADI

-FHA delinquency feeds into the Debt Stress component of the American Distress Index.
-While it’s not the largest component by volume, it’s the most sensitive to economic stress.
-The ADI’s methodology weights Debt Stress at 25%, and the FHA signal within that component is an early warning system.
+FHA delinquency feeds into the Debt Stress component of the American Distress Index, the largest component at 41.6% weight, and the most sensitive to economic stress.
+The FHA signal within that component is an early warning system.

-The ADI currently reads 51.0 — Elevated.
-FHA delinquency is one of the components pushing it into that zone.
+The ADI currently reads 64.0, Elevated.
+FHA delinquency is one of the components pushing it deeper into that zone.
 If FHA delinquency crosses 12%, the historical pattern suggests conventional delinquency will follow within 12-18 months.

 What to Watch